tripflex/wp-job-manager-registration-use-email/README.md

 The Jobify theme has been confirmed and tested to work correctly with this plugin.

+**note:** using email as username is disabled by default, you must enable it under the WP Job Manager settings page.
+There is a link to the page when you activate this plugin.

 ### Features ###
 * Use email as username
 * Set display_name and nickname as username that was going to be used